-The next surface that we tested was low pile carpets.
+The following surface that we tested was low pile carpets.
 We used the same four ingredients listed above.
 We threw them all over the floor and used both the vacuum cleaners to see which one performed better.
 To our surprise, we found that both the vacuum cleaners did a great job in cleaning this surface.
-All the items were cleaned thoroughly with none remaining on the surface.
-This goes to show that both the vacuum cleaners are a perfect choice when you to clean low pile carpets.
+All the items were cleaned thoroughly, with none remaining on the surface.
+This goes to show that both vacuum cleaners are a perfect choice when you clean low pile carpets.

-Out of the two v10 picked up all the items thoroughly while v8 left a few items behind.
+Out of the two, v10 picked up all the items thoroughly, while v8 left a few things behind.
 The difference is not significant, but v8 did not pick all the items 100%.
 The results were around the 90 to 95% mark.

 We did not try using a torque tool on v8, so we do not know if that could have given the same result as v10.
 Maybe this is something for you to consider while making your decision.

 But on low and high pile carpeting areas, the difference is hardly significant.
-So, based on the test on hardwood floor alone, we will go with v10 s the better product.
-As a user, if you don’t have to clean hardwood floors at all, then you can go with either one and both will give you a thorough clean.
+Based on the test on the hardwood floor alone, we will go with v10 s the better product.
+As a user, if you don't have to clean hardwood floors, you can go with either one, and both will give you a thorough clean.

 Now it is time for the final verdict.

-Based on the above discussion, we can say that both the products are fairly the same and there is not much difference between them in terms of design, accessories or performance.
+Based on the above discussion, we can say that both the products are pretty the same and there is not much difference between them in terms of design, accessories or performance.

 That said, we think v10 slightly edges out v8 on two fronts.
-First and probably the most significant difference between the two is their design.
-The streamlined design of v10 makes it look better and at the same time, makes it more usable when compared to the perpendicular design of v8.
+The first and probably the most significant difference between the two is their design.
+The streamlined design of v10 makes it look better and, at the same time, makes it more usable when compared to the perpendicular design of v8.